 Topics Map > OS & Desktop Software > VMWare View Environment

 Virtual Desktop - Getting Started in Virtual Labs

 Virtual labs allow anyone with a campus NetID to access campus software from anywhere via the internet--even from a mobile device.
 In addition to software, you will be able to access your USER (J :) and SHARED (S :) drives as if you were on a campus computer, making it a user-friendly and seamless alternative to Net Storage.
 You may also print to a local computer from the virtual lab.
 Follow these instructions to install and run the client that gives you access to virtual labs at UW-Platteville.

 Getting started is a two-step process

-- Install desktop client, VMware View on your Windows, Mac, iOS, or Android device.
+- Install desktop client, VMware View on your Windows, Mac, Linux, iOS, or Android device.
 This is done once and allows you to access the system.
-(Unfortunately, VMware View is not available for Linux.)

 - When you’re ready to work, run the software.
 This must be done each time.